 Several different treatments can be used to help fade postinflammatory hyperpigmentation including laser treatments and chemical peels.
 Some products for treating dark spots are available over the counter as lightening/fade creams.
 Additionally, your dermatology provider may be able to perform procedures in the office to help fade them as well.

 There are two important factors in the treatment of postinflammatory hyperpigmentation.
-First, treating the underlying condition which leads to the dark spots on your skin can help reduce the number of spots that develop.
+First, treating the underlying condition which leads to the sudden dark spots on your skin can help reduce the number of spots that develop.
 Second, shielding these areas from ultraviolet light (the sun or tanning beds) is incredibly important.
 Light from tanning beds or the sun may darken them and make them last longer.

 A fifth entity that is worthy of consideration that may cause dark areas on the face is a form of skin cancer known as melanoma.
 Melanomas on the face may arise spontaneously or develop within a pre-existing sunspot or mole.
 The most important thing to identify when looking for melanomas is that moles/spots are uniform.
 The best dermatologists know that the ABCDE rule is a very helpful tool for our patients to use when looking at any dark spots on their skin.